 - SDA The administrator credential may be issued to a candidate who: - 1.
 Meets general eligibility requirements for Seventh-day Adventist credentials. - 2.
 Qualifies for a professional teaching certificate. - 3.
 Holds a master's (or higher) degree, including at least 27 quarter units selected from the areas of curriculum, school administration, supervision, school law, school finance, school plant planning, personnel administration, field experience, school public relations, and religious education. - 4.
 Meets the requirements for endorsement in at least one of the following areas: - (a) principal a minimum of one graduate course each in curriculum, supervision, school law, school administration, and school finance. - (b) supervisor of instruction a minimum of two graduate courses in curriculum, two in supervision, and one in school administration. - c) superintendent of schools a minimum of 36 quarter (24 semester) hours of graduate courses, including at least one course each in school administration, personnel administration, curriculum supervision, school law, school finance, and school plant planning; and a minimum of three consecutive years of successful school administration and/or supervision of instruction.

+State The minimum requirements for the preliminary services creden-

-State The minimum requirements for the preliminary services credential with a specialization in administrative services include the following: - 1.
-Possession of a valid teaching credential or a services credential. - 2.
-A minimum of three years of successful full-time classroom teaching experience in the public schools or in private schools of equivalent status, or three years of experience in a services field.
+State The minimum requirements for the preliminary services credential with a specialization in administrative services include the following:

+1. Possession of a valid teaching credential or a services credential.

-- 3. Completion of a course in special education (mainstreaming). - 4.
-A program of specialized and professional preparation in administrative services approved by the Commission.
+- 2. A minimum of three years of successful full-time classroom teaching experience in the public schools or in private schools of equivalent status, or three years of experience in a services field. - 3.
+Completion of a course in special education (mainstreaming). - 4.
+A program of specialized and professional preparation in administrative services approved by the Commission. - 5.
+Successful completion of the California Basic Education Skills Test (CBEST).